rachit-j/kasm-multi-server/developers-guide.md

 key_file=$(cat key_file.txt)
 ```

-Then, we initialize our commands that we need to run to install docker:
+Then, we initialize the commands that we need to run to install docker:

 ```sh
 # Commands to run on each server